Tunahan-Uysal/RoGen/README.md

 3. Once Python is installed, you should be able to open a command window, type **python**, hit ENTER, and see a Python prompt opened.
 Type **quit()** to exit it.
 You should also be able to run the command **pip** and see its options.
 4. After this, it is required to install the requirements.txt that is found within the folder pip install -r requirements.txt
-5. If both of these work, then you are ready to go and use RoGen.
+5. If both of these work, then you are ready to go and use RoGen, but first, you must install the extensions required.

+    pip install -r requirements.txt

+After install, you can edit the **main2.py* program to your needs and insert the required parameters to use it.

+    py main2.py

 ---